Thursday, August 25, 2011

 Coal blocks used for heating and cooking - continuously polluting the air

-I cleaned the air conditioner when we first arrived in our apartment, and only two weeks into our stay, I am amazed at the thick layer of sooty debris that is coating the vents.
-Yuckkkkkkkkkkkk!
-It is no wonder that the city has many gorgeous parks that are widely used for social gathering, exercising & gambling.
-I will post on these soon.
+I cleaned the air conditioner when we first arrived in our apartment, and only weeks into our stay, I am amazed at the thick layer of sooty debris that is coating the vents.

 Open green areas are artificially created and well maintained